-Whether it be shopping, day trading, video meetings, or virtual happy hours, people are spending much more time online and in front of screens due to the COVID-19 pandemic.
+Whether it be shopping, telemedicine appointments, video meetings, or text messages, people are spending much more time online and in front of screens due to the COVID-19 pandemic.
 Researchers from Syracuse University summarize the problem with a collection of findings, illustrating that the average person's time in front of screens has soared.
 In fact, the average adult now spends over 11 hours a day in front of a screen.

 While some of the economic benefits may be accumulating for businesses like Amazon, which experienced a 37% increase in revenue due to the pandemic (and a resulting 80%+ increase in stock price), the side effects have been harmful to a wide variety of other businesses and industries.
 In fact, companies that rely on communicating directly with their customers are finding consumers more easily distracted and less able to focus on the most important messaging.